multigrid-courses/Syllabus-MG1/README.md

 * [*An Introduction to Multigrid Methods*](http://docs.mak.ac.ug/sites/default/files/An%20Introduction%20to%20Multigrid%20Methods,%20by%20Pieter%20Wesseling.pdf)
 by Wesseling, is used as the main text
+	- May ignore discussion on meshing, parallel programing, "structure diagrams", and skip ILU and complexity analysis
 * [*Multigrid*](https://books.google.com/books?id=-og1wD-Nx_wC)
 Trottenberg, Oosterlee, and Schüller, is an excellent book and is recommended as a reference
+	- My multigrid bible
 * [*A Multigrid Tutorial*](https://books.google.com/books/about/A_Multigrid_Tutorial.html?id=oSTGBm64o1AC)  by Briggs, Henson, and McCormick, is a good general multigrid tutorial
+	- Go U.S.A.

 ### Workflow